 - ALiBi (Attention with Linear Biases): This method incorporates a bias into attention scores based on token distance.
 This allows models to handle sequences substantially longer than their training data without requiring explicit positional embeddings, a technique explored in the paper “Attention with Linear Biases Enables Efficient Transformers” (Press et al., 2021).

 Even with larger context windows, fundamental limitations persist.
 Processing extremely long contexts can remain computationally intensive and may not always be the most efficient method for accessing specific information.
-This is where retrieval-augmented generation (RAG) becomes critically important.
+This is where retrieval-augmented generation (RAG) becomes critically important for managing and extending the effective context window.

 RAG systems integrate the generative capabilities of LLMs with external knowledge retrieval.
 Prior to generating a response, the system queries a knowledge base, often using embedding models for RAG [/articles/embedding-models-for-rag/], for relevant information.
 This retrieved context is then appended to the LLM’s prompt.